umbraco/UmbracoDocs/Tutorials/Custom-Error-Pages/index.md

 :::

 :::warning
-If you are hosting your site on Umbraco Cloud, the best approach would be using an XPath statement - since content IDs might differ across Cloud environments.
+If you are hosting your site on Umbraco Cloud, the best approach would be using an XPath statement.
+This is because content IDs might differ across Cloud environments.
 :::

 XPath example: